kyma-project/kyma/resources/knative/README.md

  * Every CRD has the `helm.sh/hook: crd-install` annotation set.
 This forces Helm to install the CRDs before other resources.
  * The duplicate of the `images.caching.internal.knative.dev` CRD is removed from the serving release.
  * `knative-ingressgateway` Service **type** is changed to `NodePort`.
- * `knative-shared-gateway` Gateway has TLS enabled
+ * `knative-shared-gateway` Gateway has TLS enabled.